Serving Orange County Since 1999

 Document Everything

+When you decide to talk to them about divorce, record that conversation as well with their knowledge, since it’s likely they will react to it negatively.
 Keep track of as many important moments, decisions, or events as you can.
-A narcissistic spouse almost always makes false allegations against the other spouse; the detailed documentation will help you present a solid case and defend yourself, and witnesses to actual events are incredibly valuable.
+A narcissist spouse almost always makes false allegations against the other spouse; the detailed documentation will help you present a solid case and defend yourself.

 Hire A Capable Divorce Attorney